mborges-pivotal/pcf-ers-demo1/README.md

 ## Jenkins Integration

+1. Fork this repository;
-1. Create a new Job;
+2. Create a new Job;
-2. Choose "this build is parameterized" option and include the following parameters:
+3. Choose "this build is parameterized" option and include the following parameters:

 ```
 [String parameter] CF_SYSTEM_DOMAIN <PCF api, ex: https://api.local.pcfdev.io>